 Lists the status of existing components.
 Supported in remote mode only.
 For procedural information in this guide, see To Show Component Status.

 start-database

-Starts the Java DB server.
+Starts the Apache Derby database server.
 Use this subcommand only for working with applications deployed to the GlassFish Server.
 For procedural information in this guide, see To Start the Database.

 stop-database